Goal Setting Practice for Business Success

 For effective goal setting, you need to do more than just decide what you want to do; you also have to work at accomplishing whatever goal you have set.
-For many people, it's the third part of the goal-setting definition that's problematic.
-They know what they want to do, and they're perfectly willing to work on it, but they have trouble creating a plan to get there.
+For many people, it's the second part of the goal-setting definition that's problematic.
+They know what they want to do and they're perfectly willing to work on it, but they have trouble creating a plan to get there.

 Setting Personal and Business Goals

 Business goals are typically set on an annual basis and should be aligned with your long-term goals.
-These goals should be worked into your business plan and, when appropriate, areas like sales forecasts.
+These goals should be worked into your business plan and, when appropriate, specific areas like sales forecasts.

 At the end of each day, you should review what you have accomplished for the day and think about what you would like to achieve on the following day.
 Preparing a to-do list for the next day each night is an excellent practice that will help keep you on track.

-- Relevant - Goals should be aligned with your long-term plans.
-If your long-term plan is for your business to attain $200,000 a year in sales your short-term goals should directly relate to achieving this.
+- Relevant: Goals should be aligned with your long-term plans.
+If your long-term plan is for your business to attain $200,000 a year in sales, your short-term goals should directly relate to achieving this.

 - Time-bound: Without a specific time frame for your goals, they can't be properly measured.
 A goal should contain a time limit (e.g., "by the end of the year I want to increase sales by 20%").